Last Updated on

 Official Language: English is the primary language used in Belize.
 However, Spanish is also heavily used in the country.

 Wi-Fi Availability: There are several internet providers and ways to access wireless internet in Belize.
 However, they can be slow and expensive as compared to other tourist-frequented spots.

 Airport/s: The Philip S. W. Goldson International Airport is the main international airport located in Belize City.

 Visa Required: There are 79 countries included in the visa-exempt list for travel to Belize.
-However, a few holders of diplomatic passports from Taiwan, Haiti, Peru, Cuba and Dominican Republic can travel to Belize without passport.
+However, a few holders of diplomatic passports from Taiwan, Haiti, Peru, Cuba, and the Dominican Republic can travel to Belize without a passport.
 All citizens from EU countries do not require a visa to travel to Belize.
-Meanwhile, US passport holders can obtain their visa upon arrival.
+Meanwhile, US passport holders can obtain a visa upon arrival.

 Driving: In Belize, the people drive on the right side of the road.